elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/mixin-pattern.md

 <strong className="codeExample">Code Example:</strong>Mixins<br /><br />

 <div>In JavaScript, we can look at inheriting from Mixins to collect functionality through extension.
 Each new class we define can have a superclass from which it can inherit methods and properties.
-Classes can also determine their own properties and methods, and we can leverage this fact to promote function re-use.<br /><br /></div>
+Classes can also determine their properties and methods, and we can leverage this fact to promote function re-use.<br /><br /></div>

 ```js
 // ES2015+ keywords/syntax used: class, constructor, extends, const, arrow functions